There is a saying in the world of cryptocurrencies:

 - Do not store your recovery password online or locally on a computer or mobile phone.

 - Secure your recovery sheet information to ensure that it will not be lost or damaged by accident.

-- Be wary of what you see on your computer or smartphone screen as it can be tampered or hacked any time.
+- Be wary of what you see on your computer or smartphone screen, as it can be tampered with or hacked at any time.

 - Reset your hardware wallet before you use it.